vuchkov/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
+= 0.2.0 =
+* FIXED : A problem when displaying "all day" events in the week view.
+* ADDED : You can now customise also some text color from your sagenda's account.
+* TRANSLATIONS : Added 🇳🇱 Dutch translations.
+* TESTED : WordPress 4.2.5.

+== Changelog ==
+= 0.1.0 =
+🚀 Shoot for the moon ! 🌝 and help us with translations : [https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348](https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348)
+* ADDED : You can now customise the button text color from your sagenda's account.
+* IMPROVED : Give notification in case the user didn't entered the token, didn't created bookable items or can't display any event.
+* TRANSLATIONS : Added 🇷🇺 Russian, 🇺🇦 Ukrainian and 🇪🇸 Spanish translations.

 = 0.0.2 - ALPHA version =
 HELP US WITH TRANSLATIONS OF NEW CALENDAR VIEWS : [https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348](https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348)
 * FIXED : Correct a problem of saving "courtesy" value.
 * FIXED : Date rendering.
 * TRANSLATIONS : Added Slovak translations (thanks to danielberta).

-* IMPROVED : Split the new JavaScript Calendar view as another plugin for compatibility reason.

-== Changelog ==
 = 0.0.1 - ALPHA version =
 HELP US WITH TRANSLATIONS OF NEW CALENDAR VIEWS : [https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348](https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348)
+* IMPROVED : Split the new JavaScript Calendar view as another plugin for compatibility reason.

 == Frequently Asked Questions ==